Vallek/web-pres/summary/en/search_pres.md

 ## Contents

-1. Why it is important know how to search for information
+1. Why it is important to know how to search for information
 2. What sites you can trust and what sites you shouldn't
 3. Information search methods
 4. Additional tips

-## Why it is important know how to search for information
+## Why it is important to know how to search for information

 In my teaching practice, I often meet students (and not only students:) who underestimate the importance of searching for information.
 Some even consider it something shameful, like a real specialist should keep everything in his head.
 Someone thinks that all the necessary knowledge and answers to questions should be collected in one place.
 I hope I can explain to you why this is not the case.